Zoooook/CookieClickerBot/README.md

 The start() function also takes arguments for these.
 To only turn on the autoclicker, type start(1, 0).
 To only turn on the autobuyer, type start(0, 1).
 To turn on both, type start(1, 1).
 To stop the bot entirely, type stop().

 The autoclicker clicks the cookie, golden cookies, reindeer, sugar lumps, etc., and gets various other achievements.
-It also changes the season to get drops, and sets dragon auras.
+It also changes the season to get drops.

 The autobuyer buys buildings and upgrades, including Krumblor and Santa upgrades.

+Dragon auras will only be set if the autoclicker and autobuyer are both active.

 This add-on does not do ascensions or play mini-games.
-It is not under active development and is not accepting feature requests.